dojot/dojot/subscription-engine/kafka-ws/README.md

 #### Second step: Establish a websocket connection

-The connection is done via pure websockets using the URI `/api/v1/topics/:topic`.
+The connection is done via pure websockets using the URI `<base-url>/kafka-ws/v1/topics/:topic`.
 You **must** pass the previously generated ticket as a parameter of this URI.
 It is also possible to pass conditional and filter options as parameters of the URI.

 In the following sections, it is explained in details how to compose the URI to retrieve filtered and/or partial data from a given topic.<br>
-*Note*: When the component is behind the API Gateway of the dojot platform, it must be accessed through the URI: `<base-url>/kafka-ws/v1/topics/:topic`.

 If you want to jump for a full client example, see the [examples](./examples) directory.